How to clean patio slabs without using a pressure washer, to avoid potential damage

 Follow these simple cleaning steps to give your patio a spring clean without blasting the slabs

 It's time to start sprucing up the garden ready for outdoor enjoyment.
-Luckily tackling how to clean patio slabs and tiles is an easy task to get you started with your exterior maintenance chores this spring.
+Luckily, tackling how to clean patio slabs and tiles is an easy task to get you started on your exterior maintenance chores this spring.

-While blasting the decking with a pressure washer is a satisfying activity for quick results it's not the best method when it comes to cleaning patio slabs and exterior tiles because the high pressure can prove potentially damaging to the stone and mortar.
+While blasting the patio with a pressure washer can be a satisfying activity for quick results, it's not the best method for cleaning patio slabs and exterior tiles because of the risk of high pressure damaging the stone and mortar.
 Instead, experts recommend a gentler approach.

 How to clean patio slabs without a pressure washer